 I obtained my doctoral degree in clinical psychology at the University of Waterloo and completed my clinical psychology residency at London Health Sciences Centre.
 I am registered as a psychologist with the College of Psychologists of Ontario to provide services for adults, adolescents, children, couples, and families.
 I am affiliated with the Ontario Psychological Association, the Canadian Psychological Association, and the Canadian Register of Health Service Psychologists.
 My past clinical experiences are wide-ranging and include assessment, treatment, consultation, supervision, program development, and research at settings such as London Health Sciences Centre, Grand River Hospital, University of Waterloo Psychology Clinic, and the Hamilton-Wentworth District School Board.

-I also devote a considerable portion of my time to the supervision and mentoring of doctoral candidates and early-career psychologists working within McKenzie Psychology.
-This mentorship is mutually beneficial to the clinicians in our practice.
-Supervisees have the opportunity to benefit from the guidance and support of a more experienced professional.
-In turn, they bring to our practice their fresh thinking, sharp minds, and unique talents and skills.
+I also devote a considerable portion of my time to the supervision and mentoring of our associates.
+These professional connections are mutually beneficial to the clinicians in our practice.
+Associates have the opportunity to benefit from the guidance and support of a more experienced professional.
+In return, they bring to our practice their fresh thinking, sharp minds, and unique talents and skills.
 I believe that this positive interplay among the clinicians in our practice enhances our patient care.